Florin-Popescu/avr-gcc/README.md

 GNU Compiler Collection for AVR microcontrollers

 ## Changes from official repo
+- Workaround for symlinks created during build so it works on Windows without need to enable symlinks on each build machine
 - Added support for ATmega324PB
 - Added support for ATmega4808